cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 * Execute the following commands::

-   cm-mooc start
+   cm-455 start
    # wait approximately 5 minutes
-   cm-mooc login # SSH to VMj
+   cm-455 login # SSH to VMj
    cm notebook create # provide your password to IPython Notebook on the virtual machine
    # Exit (ctrl-c)
-   cm-mooc notebook start
+   cm-455 notebook start

 * Now you can access the IPython Notebook via a web browser:
   `https://[ip address]:8888`